nicksterious/dns-geoip/README.md

 ## Faster
 REST API calls to 3rd party providers can take some good 50-100ms.
 This service typically replies in under 10ms, your application will become noticeably faster.

+## How much faster is it?
+First time queries take some 100ms.
+Cached queries however take under 10ms.
+Yes, that is correct, __less than 10 milliseconds__.

 ## More reliable
 Once a query is resolved your DNS resolver keeps it cached for 1 or more days.
 And if yours won't, other resolvers downstream will.
 This renders short outages irrelevant.